sim642/oop-lambda-template/README.md

 List.of(1, 2, 3).forEach(System.out::println);
 ```

-The `::` indicates a method reference.
+The `::` indicates a **method reference**.
 Method references can be used like lambdas: the signature of the referred method must match the signature of the abstract method in the functional interface.

 Method references can be
 * references to a static method with the same parameters, e.g. `Math::round` is the same as `num -> Math.round(num)`,
 * references to an instance method of the parameter, e.g. `String::toLowerCase` is the same as `str -> str.toLowerCase()`,
 * references to an instance method of an object with the same parameters, e.g. `out::println` is the same as `obj -> out.println(obj)`.
+This is the case for `System.out::println`.

 All of the above work with multiple parameters as well.
 There's no need to really remember these three forms.
 You can always just write a lambda and allow IntelliJ to suggest using a method reference instead if possible.

 ## Streams
 Streams are one of the main reasons for having lambdas in the first place.
 They are instances of the generic type `Stream<T>`, so they are a lot like collections (list, set, etc) but are also vastly different.
-While collections focus on storing elements, streams focus on manipulating elements and don't directly store them.
+While collections focus on storing elements, **streams focus on manipulating elements** and don't directly store them.

-These streams are completely unrelated to I/O streams like `InputStream` and `OutputStream`, don't confuse the two!
+_These streams are completely unrelated to I/O streams like `InputStream` and `OutputStream`, don't confuse the two!_

 There are three steps to using streams:
 1. creation,